Internet recruiting

 Internet recruiting is the act of scouring the Internet to locate both actively searching job seekers and also individuals who are content in their current position (these are called "passive candidates").
-It is a field of dramatic growth and constant change that has given birth to a dynamic multibillion-dollar industry.

 Traditionally, recruiters use large job boards, niche job boards, as well as social and business networking to locate these individuals.
 The immediate goal of Internet recruiting is to find individuals that a recruiter or company can present to hiring managers for the purpose of employment.

+Internet recruiting has several advantages.
+Per applicant, it is cheaper for the recruiter, they have access to a much larger pool of candidates, and E-recruitment can boost a brands image.

+Internet recruiting uses both dedicated sites like Indeed or Glassdoor and social media platforms like LinkedIn and Facebook.

 Quite often, Internet recruiters have very short-term goals when it comes to recruiting online.
 The general catalyst that sparks this process is when a new job requisite comes in (called a REQ).
 The recruiter scans his or her database to see if anyone's resumes match the requirements.
-If not, they proceed to search on the Internet.
+If not, they proceed to search on the Internet, using major search engines, niche search engines and job boards, discussion lists (such as Google Groups), and professional social networks such as LinkedIn.

-The challenge arises when recruiters contact passive candidates willy-nilly.
-If a person is not currently seeking for a job, they generally have no interest in learning about new positions.
-Excessive contacts of this nature could lead to complaints of spam.
-A far more logical way to approach Internet recruiting is for recruiters to view themselves as an authority site and answer the What's in It For Me (WIIFM) question that all individuals have: "What's in it for me to act upon your email"?

-If a recruiter also offers resources such as career help, salary information, how to manage job stress, and the like, they break out of the stereotypical headhunter mode and enter into the "valued resource" mode to the individuals they contact.

-Popular places for Internet recruiting

-Internet recruiting can be successfully practiced on: